se-sic/coronet/README.md

     * The directedness of edges in an author network
     * [`TRUE`, *`FALSE`*]
 - `respect.temporal.order`
-    * Denotes whether the temporal order of activities shall be respected when constructing author networks.
-When respecting the temporal order, there will be only one edge for the later of two corresponding events between two authors.
-Otherwise, there will be mutual edges.
-(For instance, when constructing author networks with relation mail, there will be only an edge for an answer in a mail thread to the autors of every previous e-mail in this mail thread if the temporal order is respected.
-If the temporal order is not respected, there is an edge for every answer to all the authors of the previous e-mails in the mail thread, but also an edge for every previously sent e-mail from its author to the author of each subsequent mail in this mail thread.)
+    * Denotes whether the temporal order of activities shall be respected when constructing author networks (see also Section [Edge-construction algorithms in author networks](#edge-construction-algorithms-in-author-networks))
-    * **Note**: If no value is speficied (i.e., `NA` is used), the value of `author.directed` is used for determining whether to respect the temporal order during edge construction.
+    * **Note**: If no value is specified explicitly by the user (i.e., `NA` is used), the value of `author.directed` is used for determining whether to respect the temporal order during edge construction.
     * [`TRUE`, `FALSE`, *`NA`*]
 - `author.all.authors`
     * Denotes whether all available authors (from all analyses and data sources) shall be added to the network as a basis